School Board kills 6 of 7 proposed position transfers in tense hearings

 These transfers would not leave any teacher without a job, contrary to what many thought.
 Currently, the district is attempting to cut back on personnel overages and are not filling positions left empty by retirees.
 These transfers were an effort to fill the holes around the county left by unfilled positions.

 School Superintendent Donna Hage said that the board gave her the task of reducing the number of teachers the district is over the state aid formula by 10 percent.
-Hage said she accomplished that and is acting on that plan all without any teacher being out of a job.
+Hage said she accomplished that and is acting on that plan all without any teacherslosing their jobs.

 “Anyone who wants to keep their job with Marion County Schools can have a job,” Hage said.
 “At the hearings tonight, we heard from parents and teachers and because of those hearings some of those transfers didn’t go through.
 That’s not necessarily a loss, I had to make the recommendation to reduce those positions, but is that really a loss that I didn’t get that?”

-Hage noted the passion for good education in the community and was grateful to all community members who came out and voiced their opinions.
+In conjunction with the state legislature’s push to encourage students to attend private schools with the advent of the HOPE Scholarship, public school attendance has dropped, resulting in less state funding heading to the district office.

 The board is set to have further hearings and transfer votes at the next several meetings.
-Donna Costello, vice president of the school board, warned the those in attendance Monday that is the district continues to endure student loss, these issues will continue to happen.
+Donna Costello, vice president of the school board, warned those in attendance Monday that if the district continues to experience student losses, these issues will continue to happen.

 “Even though we want normalcy, we have to be financially responsible,” Costello said.
 “This evening was not easy for any of us.
 But if we all don’t work on [student numbers] I’ll see you all back here next year again.”